pootle/pyweb/README.md

 The result automatically updates when any of the 3 properties is changed.

-The web page also displays a timer based html progress bar, In this case the @property decorator is used to generate a value for the progress bar.
+The web page also displays a timer based html progress bar, this is implemented in the class that extends the app to web enable it.
+The class uses a  @property decorator is used to generate a value for the progress bar.